ylitormatech/trafidemo/README.rst

 Trafidemo
 ===============================

 CURRENT STATUS: UNDER DEVELOPMENT.
-DEMO NOT FULLY WORKING

 ::

-    This is demo app to show functionality of several features:
+    This is demo app to show functionality following features:
-    1) Flask with cookiecutter-flask project template
+    1) Flask project created by using cookiecutter and https://github.com/sloria/cookiecutter-flask template
-    2) Loading vehicle data (zip, csv and excel formats) from finnish Trafi into local MongoDB
+    2) Using Pandas and Numpy to load data of 5M+ vehicles from finnish Trafi into local MongoDB.
-    3) Publishing data with API
+    3) Grouping data by municipal and by municipal+year and calculating percentiles (quantile) for Co2, power and mileage
+    4) Simple API to share grouped data
-    4) Simple Angular 1 and ReactJS UI that uses API
+    5) Simple Angular 1 application to show data from API

-In Finnish...

-Asennusohjeet
+    6) Simple React application to show data from API (UNDER DEVELOPMENT)

+Installation
 -------------

 ::